-To perform a User Seal Check on a non-valved respirator, cover the respirator with both hands and inhale sharply or exhale sharply.
+To perform a User Seal Check, cover the respirator with both hands and, for non-valved respirators, exhale sharply; for valved respirators, inhale sharply.
 Be careful not to disturb the position of the respirator.
 No air leaks should be felt between the face and the respirator edges.
 If air does leak, readjust the nosepiece, work the straps back along the sides of your head and repeat the seal check.
 If you cannot achieve a proper fit without air leaks, try another respirator model.